gospel-desk/www.logstown.com/working-on-a-building/index.md

 the song, and roughly ordered within each group by the year recorded.
 (See the appendix for more on methodology.)

-The purpose of this page is to make it easier for myself and others to become familiar with the breadth and depth of this song.
 I've highlighted twelve recommendations for where to <u class="heavy yellow">start</u>.
 Don't stop there, though.
 There are many individual gems and overarching patterns here to discover.
 Enjoy!

 #### Highlights YouTube Playlist